engage-media/em-unity-ads-sdk/README.md

 ## Error Handling

 If an error occurs (such as failing to load ads or reaching the maximum recursion depth for `VASTAdTagUri`), the `OnAdError` method will be called with a description of the error.

+> **Important**: There's a class name mismatch in the SDK.
+The configuration class is named `EMAdSdkConfig` but appears as "AdSdkConfig" in the Unity Editor.
+This is a known issue but won't affect functionality.

 ## Limitations
 - A maximum of 5 recursive calls to `VASTAdTagUri` are supported.